r-clarissa/arithmetic-tree/README.md

 ```

 ### Specifications
-* positive and non-negative numbers are accepted
-* sub-expressions are grouped in pairs using parenthesis
 * left-associative rules are applied on the 4 basic arithmetic operations: add, sub, mul, div
-* exponentiation through caret symbol (^) is right-associative
+* right-associative rule is applied with exponentiation (^)
-* storage using one letter variable names and multiple assignments are allowed
+* storage using one letter variable names and multiple assignments are permitted

 ### Built With
 * Flex